Rebecca Bennett (brewer): Impact and demographics

 Bennett says she doesn't feel like a trailblazer in a brew master's masculine world, citing an increase in women brewers and her work at Anheuser-Busch InBev with Jane Killebrew and Jill Vaughn.
-At the same time, the gender imbalance in consumers and brewers is real.
+There was, as of 2013 a substantial gender imbalance in brewer masters.
 In 2013, Teri Fahrendorf, brew master and founder of the Pink Boots Society, estimated that 99% of brew masters are men; the Siebel Institute, a brewing academy, says only about 5% of its students are women.

 As an African American millennial in the brewing industry, Bennett is outside the norm of industry demographics.
 She said that "People have a perception that brewers are all guys with beards and are surprised when they see me, an African-American female.
 I tell them that I am a brewer, and that the brewing process is really rooted in science.
 There is so much you can do with a STEM degree."